In this section

 From emergency medical technician (EMT) volunteer to Doctor of Nursing Practice, Emma Schneider’s journey exemplifies the power of persistence, curiosity, and a dedication to patient care.

 Emma’s interest in healthcare began at the end of middle school when she joined a local firehouse, eventually becoming the youngest EMT in Maryland for a period of time.
-Eager to continue serving others, she began her career at GBMC as a new graduate nurse in the NICU, eventually transferring to Unit 58 (Joint and Spine) under the guidance of Joy Reynolds, MSN, RN, PCCN, Nurse Manager, Unit 58 and Joint & Spine Program.
+Eager to continue serving others, she began her career at GBMC as a new graduate nurse in the medical intensive care unit (MICU), eventually transferring to Unit 58 (Joint and Spine) under the guidance of Joy Reynolds, MSN, RN, PCCN, Nurse Manager, Unit 58 and Joint & Spine Program.

 There, Emma quickly progressed from to an RN2, then charge nurse, all while training students and orienting new nurses.
-Her leadership potential shone brightly, and she was promoted to RN3.
+Her leadership potential shone brightly, and she was promoted to RN3 and again to RN4 in October 2019.

 Emma always had her sights set on advancing her education.
 She enrolled at the University of Maryland to pursue her Doctor of Nursing Practice (DNP) and used GBMC’s generous continuing education programs—specifically, the Norman and Jeanne Baetjer Center for Nursing Excellence Scholarship Fund, tuition reimbursement program, and the T. Rowe Price Family Education Fund as a supplement to cover non-tuition expenses.
 She encourages any nurse looking to further their education to talk with their manager about available funds, policies, and resources.
 Emma credits her manager, Joy Reynolds, for being incredibly supportive and flexible with her schedule, stressing that GBMC leaders truly want their staff to grow, meet their goals, and succeed.